Prospective Students

 Welcome to the Department of Classical Studies

-The Department of Classical Studies is dedicated to the study of Greek and Roman culture and to clarifying and assessing its continuing impact on contemporary life.
+The Department of Classical Studies is dedicated to the study of Greek, Roman, and other ancient cultures, and to clarifying and assessing their impact on contemporary life.
 The role of the contemporary individual in relation to society can be examined through the history, archaeology, art, architecture, science, philosophy, religion, mythology, and especially through the literatures of Greece and Rome.

 Undergraduate Programs

-We offer a variety of majors and minors including majors in: Classical Studies, Greek, Latin, Greek and Latin, and the interdisciplinary major in Archaeology; and minors in: Greek Civilization, Roman Civilization, Greek Archaeology, Roman Archaeology, Greek and Latin.
+We offer a variety of majors and minors including majors in Ancient World Studies, Greek, Latin, Greek and Latin, the interdisciplinary minor in Archaeology, and minors in Ancient World Studies, Ancient World Archaeology, Greek, and Latin.

 Graduate Programs